May Uprising

 The May Uprising (Մայիսյան ապստամբություն) was a failed Armenian Bolshevik rebellion against the government of the First Republic of Armenia.
-It started in Alexandopol (today Gyumri) on May 10, 1920 and was eventually suppressed by the Armenian government on May 14, with its leaders executed or exiled.
+It started in Alexandopol (today Gyumri) on May 10, 1920, and was eventually suppressed by the Armenian government on May 14, with its leaders executed or exiled.
 Although the revolt failed, Armenia was eventually Sovietized after the 11th Army of Soviet Russia invaded the country in November 1920 and the Turkish Nationalists occupied the western half of the country.
 The revolt and its executed leaders were praised in Soviet Armenia until the late 1980s, when the Karabakh movement began and anti-Soviet sentiment rose in the Armenian republic.
 The revolt remains a controversial topic in post-Soviet Armenia.

 Background

 Since the establishment of the First Republic of Armenia in 1918, the political parties and different factions avoided internal conflicts or rebellions against the dominant Dashnak party.
 The country suffered from deep economic and humanitarian crises and was at some point, during its two-year existence, at war with three of four neighboring countries (Turkey, Azerbaijan, Georgia).
 This changed in early 1920, after the advance of Bolshevik forces into the South Caucasus.
-Marxist sentiments were developing among Armenians, developing into the Union of Armenian Social Democrats which was founded in 1903 in Tiflis, but remained an insignificant movement until 1917.
+Marxist sentiments were growing among Armenians, developing into the Union of Armenian Social Democrats.
+The latter was founded in 1902 in Tiflis, but remained a small movement until 1917.

 The Armenian Communist Party, operating in secrecy, was founded in January 1920 to fight against the "vilifying Allied Powers and their Dashnakist 'collaborators.'"
 The uprising was mainly carried out by Bolsheviks born in Russian Armenia, as most of the Armenian refugees who had fled from the Ottoman Empire were "aloof" or "hostile" to Bolshevism.
 Part of the Armenian army was sympathetic to the uprising, following the direction of the mutineering Captain Sargis Musayelian hy] who commanded the armored train named Vardan Zoravar (Վարդան Զորավար) in Alexandropol since February 1919.